hampusn/sitevision-version-checker/README.md

-# SiteVision Version Checker
+# Sitevision Version Checker

-Check which version of SiteVision a website is using.
+Check which version of Sitevision a website is using.